YMCAlan/CTensor/README.md

 ```

 ## To Do
-* Decouple the method from the struct (Context). ❌
+* Decouple the method from the struct.
-* Implement computing graph (Too hard for me :rofl: 📝
+* Implement computing graph
 * Implement Convoulation. 📝
 * Implement Network hook. 📝